 Those familiar with the Vauxhall Grandland X’s French sister car will notice a few common parts inside.
 The starter button is lifted unchanged from the 3008, while many of the warning lights on the dash are the same, too.
 But that’s where the similarities stop; the Peugeot’s sleek digital dials have been swapped for a set of plain analogue instruments, with limited functionality and a dull design.

 The main infotainment system is a match for the Peugeot’s set-up, however.
 There’s a handy row of buttons below the screen, while all the main functions are simple to operate.
 The climate controls sit low in the centre console, but are perfectly accessible and easy to adjust.

 Sat-nav, stereo and infotainment

-Every Vauxhall Grandland X gets a seven-inch infotainment display, loaded with Apple CarPlay and Android Auto connectivity.
+Every Vauxhall Grandland X gets a colour touchscreen display with Apple CarPlay and Android Auto connectivity, although the entry-level SE Premium features a slightly smaller screen.
 It’s slick enough and easy to use, with a simple menu set-up and plenty of hidden features.
-SE-spec and Design Line cars can be upgraded with a larger screen for around £700, with wireless phone charging an extra £180.
+A DAB radio, Bluetooth and USB ports are also standard.

 In this review

 - 1Vauxhall Grandland X reviewThe Grandland X is Vauxhall’s largest SUV, it’s comfortable and roomy but lacks character and design flair

 - 2Engines, performance and driveThe Vauxhall Grandland X feels safe and secure to drive, rather than particularly fun

 - 3MPG, CO2 and Running CostsThe Grandland X range offers efficient petrol and diesel engines, but prices for Hybrid models are a bit steep